What can we help you find?

 In today’s world, when the only constant is change, most people feel more comfortable having a guide on their side.

-Perpetual Philanthropic Services are provided by Perpetual Trustee Company Limited (PTCo), ABN 42 000 001 007, AFSL 236643.
-This publication has been prepared by PTCo and may contain information contributed by third parties.
-It contains general information only and is not intended to provide you with advice or take into account your personal objectives, financial situation or needs.
+Perpetual Private advice and services are provided by Perpetual Trustee Company Limited (PTCo), ABN 42 000 001 007, AFSL 236643.
+This publication has been prepared by PTCo and contains information contributed by third parties.
+It contains general information only and is not intended to provide you with advice or take into account your objectives, financial situation or needs.
+You should consider with a financial adviser, whether the information is suitable for your circumstances.
 The information is believed to be accurate at the time of compilation and is provided by PTCo in good faith.
-You should consider, with a financial adviser, who can provide you with the relevant Financial Services Guide, whether the information is suitable for your circumstances.
-To the extent permitted by law, no liability is accepted for any loss or damage because of any reliance on this information.
-PTCo does not warrant the accuracy or completeness of any wording in this document which was contributed by a third party.
-Any views expressed in this document are opinions of the author at the time of writing and do not constitute a recommendation to act.
+To the extent permitted by law, no liability is accepted for any loss or damage as a result of any reliance on this information.
+PTCo does not guarantee the performance of any fund or the return of an investor’s capital.
 Past performance is not indicative of future performance.
+Published in August 2024.